I need human help to enter verification code (office hours only)

 About The School

 Teaching Hebrew and Torah begins with a love of being Jewish — and with having a lot of fun!
-The Louis B. Silver Religious School (LBSRS) provides a vibrant atmosphere for children in pre-Kindergarten through 12th grade to learn about the many beautiful aspects of Judaism (Hebrew, history, holidays, Israel, etc.) through the important lens of Jewish values.
-Our redesigned curriculum emphasizes formal instruction of Hebrew decoding and an understanding of prayer as a path to B’nai Mitzvah preparation and beyond.
-Students will learn to “do Jewish” by studying Torah, holidays, values, and immersing in tikkun olam (reparing the world).
+The Louis B. Silver Religious School (LBSRS) provides a vibrant atmosphere for children in Transitional Kindergarten through 12th grade to learn about the many beautiful aspects of Judaism (Hebrew, history, holidays, Israel, etc.) through the important lens of Jewish values.
+Our curriculum emphasizes formal instruction of Hebrew decoding and an understanding of prayer as a path to B’nai Mitzvah preparation and beyond.
+Students will learn to “do Jewish” by studying Torah, holidays, values, and immersing in tikkun olam (repairing the world).
 Our goal is to guide our children as they develop a strong Jewish identity.

 Our Groups